 Go to: Main One Book Page | For Kids | Sin Fronteras | Archive

-One Book for Teens is a companion program to One Book, One San Diego so teens and tweens can join in the reading fun too!
-Each year, our Children's and Young Adult Advisory Committee selects a graphic novel that relates to themes found in the adult selection.
-KPBS and our community partners host events throughout the fall for teens, tweens and their families.
+One Book for Teens is a companion program to One Book, One San Diego, that is just for tweens and teens.
+In February, the community is asked to nominate titles the entire community should read together - for adults, teens and kids.
+The Children's and Young Adult Selection Committee reviews these nominations and ultimately selects a title they believe fits our selection criteria best.
+In the fall, KPBS and our community partners host events inspired by the book for teens, tweens and their families.

 Zeina Abirached, author of the award-winning graphic novel “A Game for Swallows,” returns with a powerful collection of wartime memories.

 Abirached was born in Lebanon in 1981.
 She grew up in Beirut as fighting between Christians and Muslims divided the city streets.
 Follow her past cars riddled with bullet holes, into taxi cabs that travel where buses refuse to go, and on outings to collect shrapnel from the sidewalk.

 With striking black-and-white artwork, Abirached recalls the details of ordinary life inside a war zone.

 Jimmy Gownley's graphic novel memoir about the "dumb" idea that changed his life forever!

 What if the dumbest idea ever turned your life upside down?
 At thirteen, Jimmy was popular, at the top of his class, and the leading scorer on his basketball team.
 But all that changed when chicken pox forced him to miss the championship game.
 Things went from bad to worse when he got pneumonia and missed even more school.
 Before Jimmy knew it, his grades were sinking and nothing seemed to be going right.
 How did Jimmy turn things around, get back on top at school, and land a date with the cutest girl in class?